sitemap-php/KPhoenSitemapBundle/README.md

 KPhoenSitemapBundle
 ===================

-The KPhoenSitemapBundle provides a way to create a xml sitemap using whatever source you want (Doctrine, Propel, MongoDB, Faker, etc.).
+The KPhoenSitemapBundle provides a way to create a xml sitemap using any source you want (Doctrine, Propel, MongoDB, Faker, etc.).

 This bundle aims to generate standards compliant sitemaps.
 For more information about sitemaps go to [sitemaps.org](http://www.sitemaps.org/).